What to expect: school-age play and games

 Structured play and self-directed play

 Your child’s day is now more structured to fit around school.
-Sometimes parents worry that their child isn’t doing enough structured activities after school.
+Sometimes parents worry that their child isn’t doing enough structured activities after school like sport or music lessons.

 In fact, self-directed, unstructured play – where children decide for themselves what they want to do and how to do it – is really valuable.
 That’s because it gives children time to: